Exercise: Getting Started with Playwright

 Happy hacking! 🎭

-The output tells us that a new npm project is created with a package.json file, and that Playwright Test is installed.
-It also tells us the files that have been created:
+The output tells us that a new npm project was created with a package.json file, and that Playwright Test was installed.
+It also tells us the files that were created:

-Next it tells us that Playwright is downloading browsers.
-Playwright downloads the latest version of the browsers that we can use to run our tests on.
+Next, it tells us that Playwright has downloaded browsers.
+Playwright downloads the latest version of the browsers on which we can run our tests.
 It uses browser binaries that are installed locally, so you don't need to have the browsers installed on your machine.

 When finished, we get a success message and a list of commands we can run to interact with the Playwright Test project.